 In 2012 after the passing of Jean Hermanson Landskrona Foto took over his image collection.
 Jean Hermanson was one of Sweden’s most eminent photographic describers of the conditions of working life.
-He also made a large amount of documentaries of life conditions in foreign countries such as Vietnam, Spain, Guinea Bissau and Ireland.
+He also made a large amount of documentaries of life conditions in foreign countries.

 HIMLENS MÖRKRUM (2017) is a documentary by Nils-Petter Löfstedt about the photographer Jean Hermanson and his images.